 The CHO is empowered to issue these directions but, as a public authority under the Charter, the CHO must also act consistently with the human rights in the Charter.
 This means that any restrictions on human rights in the CHO’s directions need to be justified, proportionate, necessary and timebound.

-The directions usually state that their purpose is to address the serious public health risk posed to the state of Victoria by the spread of COVID-19 and that the directions are reasonably necessary to eliminate or reduce the serious risk posed to public health.
+The current directions state that their purpose is to address the serious public health risk posed to the state of Victoria by the spread of COVID-19 and that the directions are reasonably necessary to eliminate or reduce the serious risk posed to public health.
 This can be seen as the CHO using the protection of peoples’ right to life (section 9 of the Charter) and public health as a justification for limiting Charter rights.

 What role do the police have in limiting protest?

 Victoria Police has a role in enforcing the CHO’s directions under the emergency powers.
-As public authorities, police are also required to act in accordance with human rights under the Charter, including while they are enforcing the CHO’s directions.
+As a public authority, Victoria Police is required to act in accordance with human rights under the Charter, including while they are enforcing the CHO’s directions.

 Why could the Black Lives Matter protest go ahead, but anti-lockdown protests were stopped?

-The Black Lives Matter protests were held in June 2020, before Victoria went into stage 4 lockdown, and protest organisers undertook to stage the protests in a manner which would comply with the CHO directions in place at the time.
+The Black Lives Matter protests were held in June 2020, before Victoria went into stage 4 lockdown, and protest organisers undertook to stage the protests in a manner that would comply with the CHO directions in place at the time.
 In June 2020, Victorians could leave home for any reason but the Stay Safe Directions required people to take reasonable steps to maintain a distance of 1.5 metres from other people and restricted gatherings outside to a maximum of 20 people.
 Black Lives Matter organisers encouraged protesters not to breach the restrictions and asked people to wear masks, bring hand sanitiser and remain 1.5 metres apart, ensuring distance between each group of 20 people.